GoldieGamingYT/MinecraftBETitlePacks/README.md

  Installation is a bit similar although you have to extract the files to its working directory If you want hassle free installation, use mcpack instead.

+# IMPORTANT REMINDER
+The project is still in alpha and I will be updating this project There are some bugs tho and kindly report it
+The resource pack might not support hotswapping of titles as there are some bugs I'll be fixing that issue

 # Support the project:
 In order to support the project, you can share the project link to others